-In order to account for the diversity of the Arts sector, it may be helpful to carry out a more detailed analysis at a sub-sector level in the coming weeks, both from an economic and strategic perspective.
+In order to account for the diversity of the Arts sector, it may be helpful to carry out a more detailed analysis at a sub-sectoral level in the coming weeks, both from an economic and strategic perspective.

-This analysis should integrate the particular the financial situation of Arts sector companies prior to COVID-19, the new sanitary restrictions and the potential impact at a regional level.
-This analysis should support decision-making by identifying strategic recommendations and assessing their costs and benefits for the Exchequer and the different stakeholders impacted.
+This analysis could integrate the particular financial situation of Arts sector companies prior to COVID-19, the new sanitary restrictions and the potential impact at a regional level.
+This analysis could support decision-making by identifying strategic recommendations and assessing their costs and benefits for the Exchequer and the different stakeholders impacted.

-Finally, this analysis should consider the wider impact on the creative industries sector5.
-This analysis would aim to maximise the efficiency of the plan in the short term and leave a positive legacy by making the Arts sector more resilient in the long-term.
+Finally, this analysis could consider the wider impact on the creative industries sector5.
+This analysis aims to maximise the efficiency of the plan in the short term and leave a positive legacy by making the Arts sector more resilient in the long-term.